Security-Onion-Solutions/securityonion-docs/grid.rst

 Node Status
 -----------

-This section includes an overview of node status.
+The ``Node Status`` section displays many different fields relating to each node's status.

 .. note::

-  Starting in Security Onion 2.4.40, a significant number of new metrics are included on the grid page.
+  Starting in Security Onion 2.4.40, a significant number of new metrics are included in the ``Node Status`` section.
 Older versions will not have all of the metrics shown below.

 ID
 ~~